RI-URBANS at a glance

 Service Tools

-RI-URBANS provides 12 advanced assessment tools to reply to the demands of new and complex urban air quality scenarios, and to improve the analysis of air quality
+RI-URBANS provides 16 advanced Service Tools to meet the demands of new and complex urban air quality scenarios and enhance the analysis of air quality.

 The pilots